metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment-multi.md

 ---
-title: "Asset Payment"
+title: "Asset Payment Multi"
-metaTitle: "Core Candy Machine Guards - Asset Payment"
+metaTitle: "Core Candy Machine Guards - Asset Payment Multi"
-description: "Guard that charges another Core Asset from a specific collection as payment for the mint."
+description: "Guard that charges other Core Asset(s) from a specific collection as payment for the mint."
 ---

 ## Overview

-The **Asset Payment** guard allows minting by charging the payer a Core Asset from a specified Asset collection.
-The Asset will be transferred to a predefined destination.
+The **Asset Payment Multi** guard allows minting by charging the payer one or more Core Asset(s) from a specified Asset collection.
+The Asset(s) will be transferred to a predefined destination.

 If the payer does not own an Asset from the required collection, minting will fail.

-To have the minter pay more than one Asset the [Asset Payment Multi Guard](/core/guards/asset-payment-multi) can be used.
+The guard is similar to the [Asset Payment Guard](/core/guards/asset-payment) but can accept more than one asset to pay with.

 {% diagram  %}